QI Program Goals and Objectives

-- Evaluate and reward provider (physicians and hospitals) performance with respect to the quality of care delivered to members.
+- Evaluate provider (physicians and hospitals) performance with respect to the quality of care delivered to members.

 - Utilize evidence based practice guidelines, monitor and assess the extent to which members receive care consistent with the guidelines.

-- Provide members with 24/7 access to clinical staff for informational questions and education about help with assessing their basic health care needs.
+- Provide members with 24/7 access to clinical staff for informational questions and education about assessing their basic health care needs.